 This is the most common polar pattern you’ll find which gets its name from its resemblance to a heart.
 A cardioid polar pattern is at its most sensitive 0° on axis—in other words, with the mic pointed directly at the artist or instrument.

 Picturing the microphone on a stand, as you begin to move around towards its backside, the microphone is at its least sensitive.
-Cardioid can be thought of as a “point-and-shoot” polar pattern which you’ll find on both dynamic microphones and condensers (even those with switchable patterns).
+Cardioid is a “point-and-shoot” polar pattern which you’ll find on both dynamic microphones and condensers (even those with switchable patterns).

 By and large, it works well for miking anything, so long as you position it correctly in relation to the instrument!
 Cardioid patterns are especially great both in the studio and for live sound when bleed across multiple mics is a concern.
 One concern with cardioid mics is the proximity effect, which increases the low-end response of the mic the closer it is to a sound source.